anon-anon-anony/sicb_paper/README.md

 Then run in terminal:
 `python inference.py`

-Similar to before but you should **thousands** of test sentences and file save updates print out before successful completion, e.g.:
+Similar to before but you should see **thousands** of test sentences and file save updates print out before successful completion, e.g.:
 ```
 % python inference.py
 ...
-In 1932: The doctor told the woman that [MASK] would be on vacation next week.
 In 1936: The doctor told the woman that [MASK] would be on vacation next week.
 Saved inference results to data/uncertainty_inference_results/fp_wikibio_bert-large-uncased_date_testTrue_doctor_woman_0_normTrue.csv
 Saved inference results to data/uncertainty_inference_results/mp_wikibio_bert-large-uncased_date_testTrue_doctor_woman_0_normTrue.csv
 In 1901: The doctor told the woman that <mask> would be on vacation next week.
-In 1904: The doctor told the woman that <mask> would be on vacation next week
 ...
 ```

-## Interact with the above methods in flexible open source demos!

-NOTE: The methods described in the paper are fully implemented in these demos, and their open-source code is much easier to read (we think).

-Please see the following sources to reproduce the methods and measurements in this paper:
-- Spurious Correlations Open Source Hugging Face Space: https://huggingface.co/spaces/paper5186/spurious.
-- Uncertainty Measurement Open Source Hugging Face Space: https://huggingface.co/spaces/paper5186/uncertainty.
-- More General Setting Toy SCM: https://tinyurl.com/2ub4xyjs.